grzegorzzlot/UI-tool-set/README.md

 * m-col-* - for tablets (wide screen from 480px to 768px)
 * l-col-* - for notebooks (wide screen from 768 to 960px)
-* xl-col-* - for desktops (wide screen greater than 960px) *-is the value that determines the width of column, for example:
+* xl-col-* - for desktops (wide screen greater than 960px)
+* *is the value that determines the width of column, for example:
 ```
 <div class="m-col-4"></div>
 ```